 - no queen excluder - we as Beekeepers have to stop thinking we know better than the hive mind.
 We encourage you to let the queen lay eggs wherever she sees fit.
 Bees will naturally maintain a brood chamber in two of the boxes and store honey in the boxes above and at the side frames.
 Rather than being fixated on robbing the bees off honey all at once, you can harvest full natural comb honey a couple combs at a time like our ancestors did.

 - quilt box - this is an adoption from the Warre hive.
 It has a screened bottom and holds wood shavings.
 This site on top of the hive year round to help cycle out excess moisture that rises to the top of the hive.
 It also naturally insulates the top of the hive from the elements.
 This also makes a secure top that keeps out robbers and wasps.

 - Gabled and vented garden roof: this adds a handsome touch to the aesthetics of the hive and it is functional.
 It fits over the quilt box, keeping rain out but also has ample air flow to wick out excess moisture through the shavings in the quilt box.

-Overall the design challenges conventional practices, making a simple hive to manage.
-As well, since it is based on langstroth frames it will be easier for new Beekeepers to find a mentor and quality bees.
+Overall, the design challenges conventional practices, making it a simple hive to manage.
+As well, since it is based on langstroth frames it will be easier for new beekeepers to find a mentor and quality bees.